Korean independence movement: Under Japanese rule

 The period of Japanese colonial rule that ensued was oppressive to a far-reaching degree, giving rise to many Korean resistance movements.
 By 1919 these became nationwide, marked by what became known as the March First Movement.

 Japanese rule was oppressive but changed over time.
-Initially, there was very harsh repression in the decade following annexation.
-Japan's rule was markedly different than in its other colony, Formosa.
-This period is referred to as amhukki (the dark period) in Korean historiography and common parlance in Korea.
+Initially, there was very harsh repression and exploitation in the first decade following annexation.
+Japan's rule was markedly different than in its other colony, Formosa (Taiwan), where the Japanese administration heavily invested in public health, agriculture and infrastructure there.
+This period in Korea is referred to as amhukki (the dark period) in Korean historiography and common parlance in Korea.
 Tens of thousands of Koreans were arrested by the Japanese colonial administration for political reasons.
 The harshness of Japanese rule increased support for the Korean independence movement.
-Many Koreans left the Korean Peninsula for Manchuria and Primorsky Krai in Russia, some of whom formed resistance groups and societies in Manchuria to fight for Korean independence.
+Many Koreans left the Korean Peninsula for exile in Manchuria and Primorsky Krai in Russia, some of whom formed resistance groups and societies in Manchuria to fight for Korean independence.
 Koreans also carried out armed struggles against Japanese forces in Manchuria and Korea.

 In 1919 and 1920s, Korean independence army units engaged in resistance activities in Manchuria, which traveled across the Korean-Chinese border, using guerrilla warfare to fight against the Japanese army.
-At this time, Beom-do Hong's unit ambushed and annihilated the Imperial Japanese Army that was advancing in Bongodong(Fengwudong), Jilin, Manchuria(June 1920).
-Also, the combined forces of the independence army commanded by Jwa-jin Kim and Beom-do Hong, while repeatedly retreating operationally, ambushed and killed about 1,500 Imperial Japanese soldiers in Cheongsanri(Qīngshānlǐ), Jílín, Manchuria.
-In retaliation to loss at Battle of Qingshanli, the Imperial Japanese Army committed the Gando Massacre, massacring between 5,000 and tens of thousands of Korean civilians in Gando.
-Some Koreans went to Japan, where groups agitated clandestinely.
-There was a prominent group of Korean Communists in Japan, who were in danger for their political activities.
+At this time, Beom-do Hong's Soviet-backed unit ambushed and annihilated the Imperial Japanese Army that was advancing in the battle of Bongodong (Fengwudong) in Jilin, Manchuria (June 1920).
+Also, the combined forces of the independence army commanded by Jwa-jin Kim and Beom-do Hong, while repeatedly retreating operationally, ambushed and killed about 1,500 Imperial Japanese soldiers in the battle of Cheongsanri (Qīngshānlǐ).
+In retaliation to the losses, the Imperial Japanese Army committed the Gando massacre, massacring between 5,000 and tens of thousands of Korean civilians in Gando.
+Some Koreans even went to Japan, where groups agitated clandestinely alongside Japanese underground socialists and dissidents.

-Partly in response to Korean opposition to Japanese colonial policies, this was followed by a relaxation of some harsh policies.
-The Korean crown prince married the Japanese princess Nashimoto.
+Partly in response to Korean opposition to Japanese colonial policies, this was followed by a relaxation of some of the harsh policies.
+The former Crown Prince Yi Un married Princess Masako of Nashimoto.
 The ban on Korean newspapers was lifted, allowing publication of Choson Ilbo and The Dong-A Ilbo.
 Korean government workers received the same wages as Japanese officials, though the Japanese officials received bonuses the Koreans did not.
-Whippings were eliminated for minor offenses but not for others.
+Corporal punishment such as whippings were eliminated for minor offenses but not for major offences.
 Laws interfering with burial, slaughtering of animals, peasant markets, or traditional customs were removed or changed.

 After the Peace Preservation Law of 1925, some freedoms were restricted.
 Then, in the lead up to the invasion of China and World War II, the harshness of Japanese rule increased again.